moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 ## Overview

-The Moonbeam governor contract will be the source of truth for all governance actions in Moonwell.
+The Moonbeam governor contract is the source of truth for all governance actions in Moonwell.
 When a new proposal is created, it will broadcast a message that will be sent to destination chains voting contracts to enable WELL and stkWELL holders to cast their vote on proposals that are going to go live on